 We're all individuals with our own tastes and preferences but when it comes to what we expect from a website, it all comes down to pretty much the same thing: good content.
-A web site with a bare and minimal design might not deliver much eye candy but if the content is top quality, we will enjoy the reading and viewing and come back for more.
-To get this right, we should look first to produce good text and accompanying media and then how to present it well on the page.
+A website with a bare and minimal design might not deliver much eye candy but if the content is top quality, we will enjoy the reading and viewing and come back for more.
+To get this right as web publishers, we should look first to produce good text and accompanying media and then how to present it well on the page.

 When we ask ourselves about how much patience we have when browsing the web ~ most of us will admit being quite impatient most of the time.
 Our brain seems wired to skip and jump, latching onto the visual clues on the page.
 If the page requires too much mental effort, we'll likely go elsewhere.

 As content producers and publishers, we have to consider the factors affecting the site visitor's experience when viewing our publications.
 These include the device/browser used, the connection and the access and presentation of content within the overall site.
 At the core of it is the text in all its forms: the main article with its sub-/headings, lists, quotes and paragraphs as well as the microcopy, i.e. the phrasing of menu links and prompts.

 In his book Don't make me think!, Steve Krug concludes clearly how a poorly planned and implemented design will affect site visitors' attention and results in more time and mental energy spent.
 When we publish online, our focus has to be ease of access to the sought-for content.